mitzey234/SlimeVR-Receiver-ESP-Now/README.md

 ## Errors

-In case something goes wrong, theres not a lot of debuggibng information available apart from the serial console.
+In case something goes wrong, theres not a lot of debugging information available apart from the serial console.

 That being said don't expect me to provide very much support for this project, as I made it as a proof of concept that hopefully others can build upon to perhaps create ESP-now support for SlimeVR ESP based trackers.